Femtoscopic signatures of unique nuclear structures in relativistic collisions

 As illustrated by Figure~\ref{fig:sourcefit}, the three-dimensional elliptically contoured Lévy-stable distribution provides a good description of the source shape, capturing the apparent power-law tail of the pion pair source (which would not be possible with the Gaussian approximation often applied in similar studies~\cite{He:2020jzd}).
 This is the first investigation where all six independent scale parameters of the Lévy-stable pion pair source are determined, as all previous analyses were azimuthally integrated~\cite{PHENIX:2024vjp,Kincses:2024sin,PHENIX:2017ino,CMS:2023xyd,NA61SHINE:2023qzr,Kincses:2024lnv,Csanad:2024jpy,Nagy:2023zbg,Korodi:2022ohn,Kincses:2019rug}.

-Figure~\ref{fig:sourceparams} shows the azimuthal angle dependence of the extracted source parameters in Pb+Ne collisions.
+Figure~\ref{fig:sourceparamsPbNe} and Figure~\ref{fig:sourceparamsPbO} show the azimuthal angle dependence of the extracted source parameters in $\rm{Pb}+\rm{Ne}$ and $\rm{Pb}+\rm{O}$ collisions, respectively.
 As expected, the L\'evy scale parameter $\alpha$ shown in panel (a) does not depend strongly on the azimuthal angle, and a constant fit provides a good description.
-There is a small systematic difference between the Woods-Saxon and NLEFT configurations, but it is most probably below the achievable experimental precision.
+There is a small systematic difference between the Woods-Saxon and NLEFT configurations in the $\rm{Pb}+\rm{Ne}$ case, but it is most probably below the achievable experimental precision.
 The extracted Lévy-scale parameters are shown in the other panels, fitted with the parametrization described in Equations~\ref{e:Rmu1}-\ref{e:Rmu2}.
 Panels (b)-(d) show the diagonal elements of the radii matrix, where a clear separation between the Woods-Saxon and the NLEFT configurations can be observed in the out and side directions.
-Panels (e)-(f) show the off-diagonal elements, where interestingly, each direction exhibits a zeroth-order Fourier term, probably due to the collision-system asymmetry.
+Panels (e)-(g) show the off-diagonal elements, where interestingly, each direction exhibits a zeroth-order Fourier term, probably due to the collision-system asymmetry.
 Some of these parameters already show differences between the two initial nucleon configurations, however, a more robust signal can be expected in the case of relative oscillations.

 It has been shown that the relative oscillation (i.e., the ratio of the second to the zeroth order Fourier terms) of the $R^2_{\rm{side}}$ parameter is connected to the freeze-out eccentricity of the fireball around the beam direction~\cite{STAR:2014shf}: